10 minutes read

 Anatomic abnormalities Small intestinal diverticulosis, bowel structures, post-operative adhesions

-Abnormal gastrointestinal motility Inflammatory bowel syndrome (IBS), post-radiation enteropathy, hypothyroidism, diabetes mellitus
+Abnormal gastrointestinal motility Irritable bowel syndrome (IBS), post-radiation enteropathy, hypothyroidism, diabetes mellitus

 Compromised immunity defense Immunodeficiency disorders, reduced IgA production